- Video length: 2:18.

 - On the ribbon, click the Analysis tab.
 In the Geoprocessing group, click Tools .

-The Geoprocessing pane opens.
-Under Favorites, some common geoprocessing tools, including Buffer, are readily accessible.
+The Geoprocessing pane appears.
+On the Favorites tab, some common geoprocessing tools, including Buffer, are readily accessible.

 - In the Geoprocessing pane, click the Toolboxes tab.